novuhq/novu-python/README.md

 )
 ```

-If all is ok, this should have triggered a notification in Novu.
+This will trigger a notification to the subscribers.

 ## Development